 The LLs shall insert the raw voting data into the workbook provided by the GAL and forward the workbook directly to the GAL.
 In addition, each LL must provide a report of experiments to SA4 no later than the document submission deadline for the selection meeting.

 Allocation of Additional Roles

-LLs: [Mesaqin, FORCE Technology [1], HEAD acoustics GmbH, IKS [2]]
+LLs: [Mesaqin.com, FORCE Technology [1], HEAD acoustics GmbH, IKS [2]]

 HL: [HEAD acoustics GmbH, IKS]

 CL: